As this socio-professional scenario continues to evolve despite an uncertain economic crisis, work-from-home pops up as the toast of the town.

 Cut down on commute charges

-Seriously, how can we forget the expenses associated with daily commute?
-A study had claimed that the average one-way commute in the U.S. is about 26 minutes.
+Seriously, how can we forget the expenses associated with daily commutes?
+A study claimed that the average one-way commute in the U.S. is about 26 minutes.
 Considering that, it’s safe to say that an average American employee spends about 90 minutes driving both ways regularly.

 If you’re traveling even 15 miles every day, you’re liable to pay an average of $219 monthly, that too, without parking.
 Isn’t it incredible how remote jobs save you $2,628 a year?
 Not only does it preclude you from paying more money for gas, it also saves you enough time to balance your personal and professional lives.